Common Beach Rules

 - No alcoholic beverages or glass bottles are allowed on the beach.

 - Picnicking is allowed on the beach.
-All food must be removed before leaving.
+All food and trash must be removed before leaving.

 - Charcoal and gas grills are not allowed on the beach.